 When You Are Dismissed

-“Have you tried using a trigger point muscle hook tool?”
+She glanced at my chart and asked, “Have you tried using a trigger point muscle hook tool?”

 “I don’t know what that is,” I said.

-She reached for one from her counter and demonstrated, hooking it around the base of my neck and pulling hard.
+She reached for one hanging behind the counter and hooked it around the base of my neck.
+The metal was cold.
+She yanked hard.

-“Ow,” I said, flinching.
+“Ow,” I flinched.

 She smiled.
 “You’re tight.
 That’s why this will work.”

-Then she asked, “What type of diet do you follow?”
+“What type of diet do you follow?”

 My chart said neck pain.
+Occipital pain.
+Migraines.
+Not nutrition counseling.

 “This will change everything.”

-And in a way, it did.
+And in a sense, it did.

 I was no longer someone trying to be helped.
+I was now trying to be believed.
+I chose my words more carefully and shortened my story.

-It was that I stopped leading with it.
+I didn’t lose my voice.
+I stopped leading with it.

 FROM Now On